South Dakota Public Utilities Commission

+The permit issued in June 2010 for the construction of the Keystone XL Pipeline addresses construction and reclamation in Condition 16 on page 28 of the PUC order.
 After construction is completed, the land is to be returned to pre-construction condition, including separating soil types, re-seeding prior crops or vegetation, and undertaking erosion control measures.
-Specifics related to the Keystone XL project can be found under Condition 16 (2,212 KB) on page 28 of the PUC order.

-What is the role of the PUC in monitoring the operation, maintenance and safety of the pipeline during operation?
+What is the role of the PUC in monitoring the operation, maintenance and safety of the pipelines during operation?

-The PUC's authority over the Keystone Pipeline is limited to the issuance or denial of a permit to construct the pipeline in South Dakota.
-Much of the activities surrounding the pipeline that occur during the construction, operation and maintenance of the pipeline are under the jurisdiction of other state and federal agencies.
+The PUC's authority over the Keystone and Keystone XL Pipelines is limited to the issuance or denial of a permit to construct the pipeline in South Dakota.
+Much of the activities surrounding the pipeline that occur during the construction, operation and maintenance of the pipeline are under the jurisdiction of other state and federal agencies

-If a leak occurs after the Keystone Pipelines are in operation, what is the responsibility of the landowner who signed the easement with the company?
+If a leak occurs after the Keystone and Keystone XL Pipelines are in operation, what is the responsibility of the landowner who signed the easement with the company?

 Landowners should direct questions about easements and protections to their own attorneys.
 South Dakota law provides that owners and operators of pipelines are responsible for remediating contamination caused by pipeline leaks and compensating those damaged, with liability also potentially lying with persons whose actions caused the leak (such as those striking the line with construction equipment).
-See SDCL Chapter 34A-12 and Conditions 48 and 49 (2,212 KB) on page 38 of the PUC order for the Keystone XL Pipeline and Conditions 56 and 57 (1,636 KB) on page 15 of the order for the Keystone Pipeline.
+See SDCL Chapter 34A-12 and Conditions 48 and 49 on page 38 of the PUC order for the Keystone XL Pipeline and Conditions 56 and 57 on page 41 of the order for the Keystone Pipeline.